 How do these three approaches to understanding ICTs fit within the development and gender contexts of South Asia?
-No country unilaterally adopts one specific approach at the exclusion of all others - rather, most countries tend to espouse certain aspects of each of these approaches, which then influence their national ICT policies and strategies.
-This is as true for South Asia, where varied efforts have been made to appropriate and promote ICTs towards various economic, political and social ends.
-Yet, as mentioned earlier, the approach that is most widely accepted and endorsed by the South Asian governments continues to be the business approach, where the market is seen as the best mechanism to determine and stimulate the growth of the ICT sector and the private sector is seen as the key leader in the ICT arena.
-The main policy effort in such a context is to push forward pro-market reforms and provide public support and facilities for the growth of IT and related industries.
+At the outset, it is evident that no country unilaterally adopts one specific approach at the exclusion of all others - rather, most countries tend to espouse certain aspects of each of these approaches, which then influence their national ICT policies and strategies.
+And this is as true for South Asia, where varied efforts have been made to appropriate and promote ICTs towards various economic, political and social ends.
+Yet, as mentioned earlier, the approach that is most widely accepted and endorsed by the South Asian governments continues to be the business approach, where the market is seen as the best mechanism to determine and stimulate the growth of the ICT sector, and the private-sector is seen as the key leader in the ICT arena.
+The main policy effort in such a context is to push forward pro-market reforms and provide public support and facilities for the growth of the IT and related industries.

-In the following sections, the South Asian scenario is examined along three dimensions: 1) the development and gender reality of South Asian countries; 2) policy efforts made to integrate ICTs into the national economies; 3) linking ICT policies in different countries to the development contexts to understand the potential (or lack thereof) of these policies to achieve gender equality and social development.
+In this section, the South Asian scenario is examined along three dimensions: 1) the development and gender reality of South Asian countries; 2) policy efforts made to integrate ICTs into the national economies; 3) linking ICT policies in different countries to the development contexts to understand the potential (or lack thereof) of these policies to achieve gender equality and social development.

-The South Asian Scenario: Social and Gender Equality Indicators
+The South Asian Scenario: Social and Gender Indicators

-South Asia, despite its rich resource endowments and high gross domestic product (GDP) growth rates in recent years, lags behind on most social and gender indicators, with more than 500 million people living in a state of severe deprivation in terms of even the most basic needs.
+South Asia, despite its rich resource endowments and high GDP growth rates in the recent years, lags behind on most social and gender indicators, with more than 500 million people living in a state of severe deprivation in terms of even the most basic needs.
 Table 1 and 2 present some of the data on basic development and gender parameters, which are discussed below.

-As can be seen in Table 1, the countries vary significantly in their population, but have similar urbanrural distribution of their population.
+As can be seen in Table 1, the countries vary significantly in their population, but have similar urban-rural distribution of their population.
 The proportion of the urban population has been on the rise in the last couple of decades, but continues to be as low as 11 percent in Bhutan and below one-third of the total population in all South Asian countries.
 This means that a large part of the population continues to reside in rural areas and is highly dependent on agriculture and related activities.
-The GDP per capita adjusted for purchasing power parity (GDP PPP) reveals that Sri Lanka and the Maldives, with a GDP PPP of over \$4000, are clearly better off, but Nepal, Bangladesh and Bhutan, at less than \$2000 GDP PPP, are lagging behind.
+The GDP per capita adjusted for purchasing power parity reveals that Sri Lanka and Maldives are clearly better off which GDP PPP over \$4000, but Nepal, Bangladesh and Bhutan are lagging behind, at less than \$2000 GDP PPP.
 GDP on its own does not reveal the way in which income is distributed amongst various sections of the population and this is where the Gini coefficient provides insight.
-The coefficient ranges from 0 to 1 and measures the cumulative income share by the cumulative population share, wherein a value closer to 1 indicates greater inequality.3 Most South Asian countries have a Gini index (which is the Gini coefficient expressed as a percentage) of around 30 percent, which indicates moderate inequality.
+The coefficient ranges from 0 to 1 and measures the cumulative income share by the cumulative population share, wherein a value closer to 1 indicates greater inequality.
+15 Most South Asian countries have a Gini Index (which is the Gini coefficient expressed as a percentage) around 30 percent which indicates moderate inequality.
 Nepal has a fairly high inequality index, at almost 50 percent.
 The percentage of the population living in poverty is dependent on how the poverty line is determined by the national authorities of each country.
-Although this is not ideal for cross-country comparison, we find that Bangladesh has the highest percentage
+Although this is not ideal for cross-country comparison, we find that Bangladesh has the highest percentage of people living below poverty - almost half its population - and Sri Lanka has the lowest, at 25 percent.
+On average, one-third of South Asia's population lives in poverty.